 Cutworms are larvae of various moth species.
 They cut leaves and entire corn seedling off near the soil line.
 They typically spend the day under soil or plant residue in the field.
 Infestations often are associated with reduced tillage with plant residue on the soil surface and/or fields with weed infestations the previous year or before planting.
 Environmental conditions causing slow seedling growth may enhance damage by cutworms.
 Treat when 10% of plants are cut and worms are present.
-Chlorpyrifos or bifenthrin insecticides can be applied as a broadcast application before planting, and numerous insecticides are available for use at-planting for control of cutworms.
+Bifenthrin insecticides can be applied before planting as a broadcast application, and numerous insecticides are available for use as a band or T-band over the row atplanting.
 Low rate of systemic seed treatments, Poncho and Cruiser, are not effective.
 Some Bt products also will suppress or prevent cutworm damage.

 Lesser cornstalk borer is a larva of a moth.
 It prefers hot, dry conditions and conventional tillage.
 Late planted corn is at more risk from attack.
 Moths are highly attracted to burnt stubble.
 Larvae bore into the side of seedling plants.
 They live in a silken tube that is covered with soil particles.
 Poncho and Cruiser seed treatments and several Bt traits provide good control.
-For non-Bt hybrids, chlorpyrifos (Lorsban and similar products) 15G applied as a band or T-band at planting also is an option, but dry conditions and lack of moisture may limit activity.
+For non-Bt hybrids, only pyrethroid insecticides are available at planting as a band or T-band over the row.
 Lesser cornstalk borer is very difficult to control after plant emergence.